The AI life cycle for business: basics for successful AI projects

 Rule of Thumb: Start Small, Learn Fast

 Machine learning projects always involve a high degree of uncertainty in terms of workload and result quality.
-Therefore, to minimize the risk and investment as well as for end-users, it’s better to strictly follow the “start small, learn fast” philosophy.
+Therefore, to minimize the risk and investment as well as for end-users, it’s better to strictly follow the “start small, learn fast” AI project management philosophy.

 This means building a feature-complete system with the minimal possible workload to get fast feedback if the model and available data play well together.